thindil/nuklearnim/README.md

 ### Roadmap

-* Stage 2: High level binding with Nuklear GUI library.
-The current stage.
 * Stage 3: Rewrite everything in Nim.
+The current stage, started.

 ### Usage

-To use it in your project, you will need 4 files:
+To use it in your project, you will need files:

 * `nuklear.h` - Nuklear library itself
-* `nuklear.nim` - Nim binding to the Nuklear library
+* `nuklear.nim` - Nim main binding file to the Nuklear library.
+* `nk_*.nim` - Nim submodules, for various Nuklear UI elements.
 * nuklear_xxx.h - the selected backend for Nuklear library.
-For example, `nuklear_xlib.h`
+For example, `nuklear_sdl_renderer.h`
 * nuklear_xxx.nim - Nim binding for the selected backed.
-In the same example, it will be `nuklear_xlib.nim`.
+In the same example, it will be `nuklear_sdl_renderer.nim`.

 You will need also to set the proper flags for C compiler, so it will be able to find the library.

 In your project, always import binding to the backed, not to the library itself.
-For example, `import nuklear_xlib`.
+For example, `import nuklear_sdl_renderer`.

 ### Demo

 To build the demo, enter *demo* directory and run *build.nims* script.
 You will need to set paths in *config.nims* file too.
 To see all available backends, just run *build.nims* without any argument.
-For example, to build the demo with Xlib backend, type `./build.nims xlib`.
+For example, to build the demo with Xlib backend, type `./build.nims sdl2`.

 ### Documentation